Ontario mother with rare cancer dies at 26, family pledges to fight for provincial funding of $15,000 per month drug

 "I don’t want her daughter to grow up and not have those memories of her mother," said Mohammed Islam.

 Noor Ayesha was hopeful when she learned she was pregnant for the second time in May 2022.
 Her first child, a daughter, had been born prematurely at seven months and lived for just nine hours — leaving Ayesha and her family heartbroken.
-Despite her grief, she was optimistic that everything would go smoothly for her second pregnancy.
-However five months later, she was rushed to a hospital in Kitchener, Ont. with intense abdominal pain.
+Despite her grief, she had been optimistic that everything would go smoothly for her second pregnancy.
+But five months later, she was rushed to an Ontario hospital with intense abdominal pain.

 This article is for informational purposes only and is not a substitute for professional medical advice, diagnosis or treatment.
 Contact a qualified medical professional before engaging in any physical activity, or making any changes to your diet, medication or lifestyle.

-Although it seemed like all hope was lost, Ayesha and her family learned of the drug Pemigatnib (sold under the brand name Pemazyre), an oral medication used to treat bile duct cancers that works to slow —and potentially stop — the growth of cancer cells.
+At the time, Ayesha and her family learned of the drug Pemigatnib (sold under the brand name Pemazyre), an oral medication used to treat bile duct cancers that works to slow — and potentially stop — the growth of cancer cells.
+But there had been a hefty price tag of around $15,000 a month that had created a major road block for the family.

 ‘This was the wrong decision’